 Carmin indigo dye can be used to identify damage to glass eels.
-There is a protocol developed in France to use this dye to sample batches of glass eels to assess the damage after fishing and the likely mortality.
-This is a method to objectively assess fishing handling damage and mortality.
+There is a protocol developed in France to use this dye to sample batches of glass eels to assess the damage

 Vivier tank

 This is a tank for holding live fish with systems to replenish water and monitor and maintain water quality standards appropriate to the fish species and life stage.